vgandari/tok/README.md

   : |
     https://long_url.com

-# Any questions you need to answer
+# Any questions you need to answer.
-# If you're taking notes, these could be
+# If you're taking notes in class, these could be questions you will
+# look up later after lecture.
 q:
   - Why does the Earth go around the Sun?
   - Find original source for this.